Make: A Hands-on Introduction to Physical Computing

 - Final project (25%)

-Late submissions for any assessment component will not be accepted, with the one exception noted below.
+Late submissions is NOT accepted for any assessment component, with the one exception noted below.
 It is your responsibility for maintaining your own schedule and being prompt with your submissions.
 We expect that you become familiar with the course submission software and verify that your submission has been properly uploaded.
-We will not accept late submissions due to lack of checking on this.
+We will NOT accept late submissions due to lack of checking on this.
 We assume: